San Antón de Carlos: Aftermath

 In 1697, Franciscan friars attempted to convert the Calusa people.
-The friars' naked and dead bodies were later found inside their canoes in the Florida Keys.
+The friars' naked and nearly dead bodies were later found inside their canoes in the Florida Keys.
 Most of the Calusa people died off as the result of disease and warfare from armed local tribes around 1750.
 Any remaining people went to Cuba or the Florida Keys by the end of the 18th century.
 Fisherman and pirates occupied the site until the late 19th century.
 In 1891, the land was homesteaded by Frank Johnson.
-In 1905, the Johnson's land, and that of others who moved into the area, was sold to the utopian group, the Koreshans; and specficially, the Koreshan Unity, which was led by Cyrus Teed, who went by the name "Koresh".
+In 1905, the Johnson's land, and that of others who moved into the area, was sold to the utopian group, the Koreshans; and specifically, the Koreshan Unity, which was led by Cyrus Teed, who went by the name "Koresh".
 After Teed's death in 1908, the numbers of Koreshans dwindled, and the last remaining follower, Hedwig Michel, deeded the property to the State of Florida in 1961, upon which it became the Koreshan State Historic Site.